-Her recent foray into the O’Connor family’s genealogy reveals that their mother, Dorothy, was Jewish.
+Her foray into the O’Connor family’s genealogy in 2014 revealed that their mother, Dorothy, was Jewish.

 Dorothy passed away in 1971.
 While the O’Connors long knew that she had converted to Catholicism in 1908, they assumed by her Germanic-sounding maiden name, Dorothy Gomple, that she had been a Lutheran.

 In fact, her given name was Deborah Gumpel, and she was the daughter of Gustave Gumpel, a kosher butcher and rabbi to the Congregation B’nai Israel in Bridgeport, CT.